ParvGautam/Whiteboard/USER_GUIDE.md

    - Check the user count to confirm others are connected
    - Ensure your internet connection is stable
    - Try refreshing the page

+3. **Saved Drawings Not Loading**:
+   - Verify you're using the exact same room code as before
+   - Check if more than 30 days have passed since last activity in the room
+   - If still having issues, try clearing your browser cache

 3. **Laggy Performance**:
    - Drawing with thinner lines improves performance